seancdavis/sapwood-classic/ROADMAP.md

 developers from site users.
 It is believed honing in on the page/template UI will make make other enhancements quicker and easier.*

+#### Quick File Improvements

+Uploading to Amazon S3 is nice because there is no max capacity.
+However, Sapwood isn't built to be a file management solution.
+And because of that, we're transitioning to local file storage.
+This will keep things much simpler and make Sapwood a little easier to work with for beginners.

+The plan is to also add a max file size, so you can adjust to your needs.

 #### Linking Pages and Templates

 As we use the new page and template sections of the site, we'll find some items